-&lt;sup>175 CEA, supra note 152, at 9 ("[A]nother way to incorporate uncertainty when discounting the benefits and costs of policies and projects that accrue in the far future-applying discount rates that decline over time.
+184 CEA, supra note 160, at 9 ("[A]nother way to incorporate uncertainty when discounting the benefits and costs of policies and projects that accrue in the far future-applying discount rates that decline over time.
 This approach uses a higher discount rate initially, but then applies a graduated schedule of lower discount rates further out in time.
 The first argument is based on the application of the Ramsey framework in a stochastic setting (Gollier 2013), and the second is based on Weitzman's 'expected net present value' approach (Weitzman 1998, Gollier and Weitzman 2010).
 In light of these arguments, the governments of the United Kingdom and France apply declining discount rates to their official public project evaluations.").

-NAS Second Report at 99.
+185 NAS Second Report at 106.

-&lt;sup>177 We assume that EPA's starting point for analysis is the IWG's 2016 technical addendum on the social cost of methane, which in turn relies on Marten et al. IWG, Addendum to Technical Support Document: Application of the Methodology to Estimate the Social Cost of Methane and the Social Cost of Nitrous Oxide (2016) (citing Marten, A.L., Kopits, E.A., Griffiths, C.W., Newbold, S.C., and A. Wolverton.
+186 We assume that EPA's starting point for analysis in its proposed repeal of methane limits for oil and gas operations is the IWG's 2016 technical addendum on the social cost of methane, which in turn relies on Marten et al. IWG, Addendum to Technical Support Document: Application of the Methodology to Estimate the Social Cost of Methane and the Social Cost of Nitrous Oxide (2016) (citing Marten, A.L., Kopits, E.A., Griffiths, C.W., Newbold, S.C., and A. Wolverton.
 2015.
 Incremental CH4 and N2O Mitigation Benefits Consistent with the U.S. Government's SC-CO2 Estimates.
 Climate Policy.
 15(2): 272-298.

-&lt;sup>178 Marten, A.L., Kopits, E.A., Griffiths, C.W., Newbold, S.C., and A. Wolverton.
+187 Marten, A.L., Kopits, E.A., Griffiths, C.W., Newbold, S.C., and A. Wolverton.
 2015.
 Incremental CH4 and N2O Mitigation Benefits Consistent with the U.S. Government's SC-CO2 Estimates.
 Climate Policy.
 15(2): 272-298.